Classification in Equilibrium: Structure of Optimal Decision Rules: Baseline Model

 where $\delta(s) \equiv \Pr[d_i=1\mid s]$ is the probability $i$ is rewarded $(d_i=1)$, given signal $s \in \mathbf{R}$.
 Throughout, we require that $\delta(s)$ be Lebesgue-integrable and denote the set of all Lebesgue-integrable functions from $\mathbf{R}\to [0,1]$ by $\mathcal{D}$.

 \paragraph{Timing of Decisions.} We consider a \textit{Stackelberg game} in which $D$ publicly commits to $\delta$ prior to $i$'s choice of behavior, $\beta_i$.
-Specifically, the timing of decisions we consider is as follows: \begin{enumerate} \item Individual $i$ privately observes behavioral cost $c_i$, drawn according to $F$. \item With knowledge of $F$, $G_0$, and $G_1$, $D$ commits to a classification algorithm $\delta$. \item With knowledge of $c_i$, $F$, $G$, and $\delta$, $i$ chooses behaviors $\beta_i\in \{0,1\}$. \item Based on $i$'s behavior, $\beta_i$, $i$'s signal, $s_i$ is generated according to $G_{\beta_i}$. \item Based on $s_i$, $i$ is rewarded or punished according to $D$'s announced algorithm, $\delta$. \item The process concludes, with $i$ and $D$ receiving their payoffs, $u_i(\beta_i,d_i)$ \& $u_D(\beta_i,d_i)$. \end{enumerate}

-With the timing in hand, we now turn to $i$'s behavioral incentives induced by any algorithm $\delta$.
+Specifically, the timing of decisions we consider is as follows: \begin{enumerate} \item Individual $i$ privately observes behavioral cost $c_i$, drawn according to $F$. \item With knowledge of $F$ and $G$, $D$ commits to a classification algorithm $\delta$. \item With knowledge of $c_i$, $F$, $G$, and $\delta$, $i$ chooses behavior $\beta_i\in \{0,1\}$. \item Based on $i$'s behavior, $\beta_i$, $i$'s signal, $s_i$, is generated according to $G_{\beta_i}$. \item Based on $s_i$, $i$ is rewarded or punished according to $D$'s announced algorithm, $\delta$. \item The process concludes, with $i$ and $D$ receiving their payoffs, $u_i(\beta_i,d_i)$ \& $u_D(\beta_i,d_i)$. \end{enumerate} With the timing in hand, we now turn to $i$'s behavioral incentives induced by any algorithm $\delta$.